gravitational/teleport/docs/4.3/admin-guide.md

 - Share that backend among auth servers
 - Store your configs as discrete files in git
 - Have your CI run `tctl create -f *.yaml` from that git directory, without restarting teleport service / pods in k8s
-- If you lose your backend, this setup still restores the essential configs

 ## Migrating Backends.
 As of version v4.1 you can now quickly export a collection of resources from